KanchanaMohan/FlightTracker/README.md

 #**Known Issues/ Problems:**

 1. The unit testing framework is done, however testing is only very minimally done (only for ConnectionPriceTest.java), I would like to do intensive unit verification for the class and also extend it to other classes aiming at a test coverage of 100%.
-I hope to achieve that in a further release.
+I hope to achieve this in a further release.

 2. The application is very sensitive to the formatting of the input text (not tolerant enough to white spaces too), this shall be corrected in a further release.